-Interested in leading for Apogee in 2014?
-Our application is now available online – please complete the application (found below) and send it, with a cover letter, current resume, and recent photograph, to us at firstname.lastname@example.org.
+Interested in leading for Apogee in 2015?
+Please complete our application (found below) and send it – along with a cover letter, current resume, and recent photograph – to us at firstname.lastname@example.org.
+Note that an in-person interview is a necessary part of the interview process – see below for more details.

 We pride ourselves on attracting the very best leaders in the business.
 More than anything else, you must make the safety and well-being of the students in your care an absolute priority while on trip.
 Through years of experience, we’ve found that applicants who are responsible, level-headed, and adaptable make the best trip leaders.
 Our leaders thrive on challenge, love the outdoors, and enjoy working with young people.
 Leading with Apogee presents an outstanding opportunity to inspire young people and realize your own leadership potential.
 If this is you, we can’t wait to hear from you!